ninjahoahong/unstoppable/README.md

 # unstoppable
-A Android game of answering questions in open trivia database
+An Android game of answering questions in open trivia database